 As such counsel, we have examined such matters of fact and questions of law as we have considered appropriate for purposes of this letter.
 With your consent, we have relied upon certificates and other assurances of officers of the Company and others as to factual matters without having independently verified such factual matters.
-We are opining herein as to the General Corporation Law of the State of Delaware (the "DGCL") and, with respect to the opinions set forth in numbered paragraph 2,4, 6, 7 and 8 below, the internal laws of the State of New York, and we express no opinion with respect to the applicability thereto, or the effect thereon, of the laws of any other jurisdiction or, in the case of Delaware, any other laws, or as to any matters of municipal law or the laws of any local agencies within any state.
+We are opining herein as to the General Corporation Law of the State of Delaware (the "DGCL"), and we express no opinion with respect to any other laws.